Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 The application is written primarily in [TypeScript](http://www.typescriptlang.org/) which brings object oriented paradigms, type-safety, compile-time checking, and IDE tooling (refactoring! code completion! huzzah!).

-Development can be done in the preview version of Visual Studio 2015 (or 2013 using [Visual Studio Tools for Apache Cordova](https://www.visualstudio.com/en-US/explore/cordova-vs), which were previously known as the MDHA or Multi-Device Hybrid Application project template).
+Development is done in Visual Studio 2015 using the [Visual Studio Tools for Apache Cordova](https://www.visualstudio.com/en-us/features/cordova-vs.aspx).

 In-browser development and debugging is possible via the [Apache Ripple](http://ripple.incubator.apache.org/) emulator.
 When deployed to a physical device, the application runs in the [Cordova](http://cordova.apache.org/) application container.
-Both of these are provided out of the box when using the MDHA project.
+Both of these are provided out of the box when using VS2015.

 Screenshots can be found on the project page [here](http://www.justin-credible.net/Projects/Ionic-TypeScript-MDHA-Starter).